-Pills would not have been able to fix that for me like insulin did.
+Pills would not have been able to fix that for me as insulin did.
 Most diabetic pills either increase your insulin production a little or just suppress your liver from releasing sugar.
 I needed to process more carbs in my body fast.
-I was on a low carb diet and it wasn't helping.
-My body was using too much fat for energy and no carbs and it was giving me high ketones.
+I was on a low-carb diet, and it wasn't helping.
+My body was using too much fat for energy and no carbs, and it was giving me high ketones.

 Within days, my ketones went down to peach again.
 I got so excited, I danced around my house.
 I felt so much better and more alive.

 Low-carb diets can help some diabetics, but when your diabetes progresses past a certain point (or if you are a type 1 diabetic), it just won't work.
 Your body needs carbs sometimes, and if it's not able to process any of them at all, it can send you into a coma.

 I'm very thankful to insulin for saving me from that coma.

 I purchased my ketone strips at a drug store, but I had to go to about ten drug stores before I found one that sold them.
 If you are interested in checking your ketones as well, there are many places online where you can purchase your own strips.